 Perspectives from NCATS Intramural Research Fellows

-The NCATS Division of Preclinical Innovation (DPI) provides an extraordinary variety of innovative, interdisciplinary training opportunities for undergraduate, graduate and postdoctoral level trainees.
-NCATS fellows at every level work closely with DPI scientists to improve the efficiency and effectiveness of the translation process and to streamline how scientific discoveries become clinical interventions.
-NCATS training delivers a unique combination of translational science skills, technologies and approaches that have launched and accelerated the successful careers of a diverse group of intramural research fellows.
+At the Division of Preclinical Innovation (DPI), we provide an extraordinary variety of innovative, interdisciplinary training opportunities for undergraduate, graduate and postdoctoral level trainees.
+Training with us delivers a unique combination of translational science skills, technologies and approaches that have launched and accelerated the successful careers of a diverse group of intramural research fellows.

 Meet a Fellow